raml-org/raml-spec/versions/raml-10/raml-10.md

         example: <<methodName>>=h8duh3uhhu38   # e.g. get=h8duh3uhhu38
 ```

-Parameters may not be used within !include tags, that is, within the location of the file to be included.
+Parameters cannot be used within an !include tag specification of the include file location.

 ### Declaring HTTP Methods as Optional